bitwarden/help/_articles/account/vault-timeout.md

 1. **If you refresh your browser** (`CMD/CTRL + R`), your Web Vault will lock.
 Refreshing will not affect a Browser Extension.
 2. **If you close your browser tab**, you will be logged out of your Web Vault.
 Closing a single tab will not affect a Browser Extension.
-3. **If you close your browser**, you will be logged out of both your Web Vault and Browser Extension.
+3. **If you quit your browser**, you will be logged out of both your Web Vault and Browser Extension.

 {% callout success %}
 If you're using a Browser Extension, you can bypass this by enabling the **Unlock with PIN** option and unchecking the **Lock with master password on browser restart** checkbox.